 The Spotlight on Improvement series highlights real stories of health care quality improvement.
-These case studies can be used to improve health care programs and spark new collaborations.

 In 2008, Yakima Valley Memorial Hospital began offering educational programs for community members who have chronic diseases, substantially reducing overall outpatient and emergency department in just one year.